Top 10 Darkest Episodes of SpongeBob SquarePants

 3 Earworm

-Ah, "Earworm", an underrated darkest episode all about the consequences of doing drugs.
+Ah, "Earworm," an underrated dark episode all about the consequences of addiction.
 Of course, actual drugs would be a bit too dark, so they used a catchy song as a substitute.
-Complete with the hook-up (first hearing the song on the radio), the addiction (buying the song and then listening to it over and over and over again), the consequences (not paying attention to the job at hand and flinging food into customers' faces), the threat of punishment (Mr. Krabs threatening to fire SB if he plays that song again), the withdrawal (I'll let you figure this one out), and the attempts to stop the craving.
+The episode includes all the stages: the hook-up (first hearing the song on the radio), the addiction (buying the song and listening to it over and over), the consequences (not paying attention to the job at hand and flinging food at customers), the threat of punishment (Mr. Krabs threatening to fire SpongeBob if he plays the song again), the withdrawal (I'll let you figure this one out), and the attempts to stop the craving.

-Oh, and also the spread, but that's a different story, and a different tune.
+Oh, and there's also the spread, but that's a different story - and a different tune.

 4 Are You Happy Now?